-- Gain knowledge essential to a broad understanding of chemistry, including: - Stoichiometry of chemical reactions - Chemical equilibria, including those involving acids and bases - Thermodynamics - Kinetics - Chemical reactivity and properties of organic and inorganic compounds - Precision, accuracy, and related statistics - Develop and practice critical thinking and problem solving skills. - Develop the ability to study and learn independently. - Develop and demonstrate competence in the use of scientific instrumentation, data collection and interpretation, and experimental design. - Learn and implement best practices with regard to chemical safety.
+• Gain knowledge essential to a broad understanding of chemistry, including:

+- Stoichiometry of chemical reactions - Thermodynamics - Chemical reactivity and properties of organic and inorganic compounds - Precision, accuracy, and related statistics - Develop and practice critical thinking and problem solving skills. - Develop the ability to study and learn independently. - Develop and demonstrate competence in the use of scientific instrumentation, data collection and interpretation, and experimental design. - Learn and implement best practices with regard to chemical safety.